 The Thouron Award offers up to two years of support for graduates of the University of Pennsylvania to pursue any graduate course in the UK.
 Four to six awards are usually available each year.

-The Vincent's Club Awards scheme provides four means-tested scholarships and bursaries of up to £2,500 to Oxford students from any country who, in addition to their academic capacity, are talented sportspeople.
+The Vincent's Club provides scholarships and bursaries of up to £2,500 to Oxford students from any country who, in addition to their academic capacity, are talented sportspeople.

-The TALENTIA Fellowship Program is an initiative by the Ministry of Economy, Innovation, Science and Employment in Andalusia, Spain, that provides postgraduate scholarships to students from Andalusia to enable them to study abroad at selected institutions.
+The TALENTIA Fellowship Program is managed by the Ministry of Economy, Innovation, Science and Employment in Spain, and provides postgraduate scholarships to students from Andalusia to enable them to study abroad at selected institutions.

 Clore Graduate Scholarship

 The Clore Graduate Scholarship, funded by the Clore Duffield Foundation, supports postgraduate humanities study at the University of Oxford.
 The scholarship, which covers tuition fees and provides a living allowance, is open to individuals who are ordinarily resident in the UK and who have not previously studied at the University of Oxford.

 Cusanuswerk Scholarships offer financial support for studies as well as an interdisciplinary education programme which encourages discussion about science and belief, society and the church.